garden-io/garden/docs/guides/running-service-in-local-mode.md

 ---
-title: Connecting a local application to a K8s cluster (Local Mode)
+title: Connecting a local application to a Kubernetes cluster (Local Mode)
 order: 4
 ---

-# Connecting a local application to a K8s cluster (Local Mode)
+# Connecting a local application to a Kubernetes cluster (Local Mode)

 ## Glossary

 * **Local app** - a locally running application that can be used instead of a `Deploy` action with a _local mode_ configuration.
-* **Target k8s workload** -
+* **Target kubernetes workload** -
   a [Kubernetes Workload](https://kubernetes.io/docs/concepts/workloads/) produced from a `Deploy` action with a _local mode_ configuration that's deployed to the target kubernetes cluster.

 ## Development status